Disappearance of Ann Marie Burr: Initial search efforts

-On September 8, 1961, Donald and Beverly voluntarily took polygraph examinations in response to rumors that they had withheld information in their daughter's disappearance.
+On September 8, 1961, Burr's parents voluntarily took polygraph examinations in response to rumors that they had withheld information in their daughter's disappearance.
 Both were found to be truthful in their responses.
 The following day, Burr's maternal grandmother, Mrs. Roy Leach, posted a US$1,000 reward for information leading to the discovery of her granddaughter.
 The reward was increased to US$5,000 after allocation of additional funds.

 Over 1,500 persons were interviewed within the first twelve days of Burr's disappearance.
-On October 31, 1961, law enforcement interviewed 31-year-old Hugh Bion Morse, an ex-Marine and suspect in the 1959 murder of 9-year-old Candy Rogers in Spokane.
-In June 1962, an employee at a service station in Portage la Prairie, Manitoba, Canada (directly across the U.S. border from Grand Forks, North Dakota), told law enforcement he saw a girl who appeared to be Burr accompanied by a man and woman who "spoke a little too sharply" to be her parents.
+On October 31, 1961, law enforcement interviewed 31-year-old Hugh Bion Morse, an ex-Marine and suspect in the 1959 murder of nine-year-old Candy Rogers in Spokane.
+Police suspected 15 year old Robert Bruzas, who was a neighbor of the Burrs.
+Bruzas was very friendly with Burr and they often played together.
+Their friendship was even reciprocated and flirtatious, with Burr having called him "Loverboy" and Bruzas calling her "My Girl".
+There was no evidence to prove Bruzas was linked to Burr's disappearance.
+Bruzas underwent two polygraph examinations, having failed the first one, which he claimed was due to his heightened nerves, with him later passing the second one.
+In June 1962, an employee at a service station in Portage la Prairie, Manitoba, Canada, told law enforcement he saw a girl who appeared to be Burr accompanied by a man and woman who "spoke a little too sharply" to be her parents.
 The employee claimed the girl mentioned that she was from Tacoma.
 In the winter of 1964, law enforcement attempted to arrest Ralph Everett Larkee in Portland, Oregon; Larkee had been accused of kidnapping Gay Lynn Stewart, and was considered a possible suspect in Burr's disappearance, but he committed suicide with a pistol before police were able to apprehend him.